knbowser/TextInImage/readme.txt

 ----------Brief description of application architecture----------

+Important notes:
-Important note: Application is not currently optimized.
+-Application is not currently optimized.
+-Use an input .jpeg with dimensions less than or equal to 1000x1000.

 Application uses Python's Pillow (documentation @ https://pillow.readthedocs.io/en/latest/reference/index.html) as well as argparse (documentation @ https://docs.python.org/3/library/argparse.html).